Jamhuri Day

 Jamhuri Day (Independence Day) is a national holiday in Kenya, celebrated on 12 December each year.
-Jamhuri is the Swahili word for "republic" and the holiday officially marks the date when Kenya became an independent country on 12 December 1963, six months and eleven days after gaining internal self-rule on 1 June 1963 (Madaraka Day) from the United Kingdom.
+Jamhuri is the Swahili word for "republic" and the holiday officially marks the date when Kenya became an independent country on 12 December 1963, six months and eleven days after gaining internal self-rule on 1 June 1963 (Madaraka Day) from the British Empire.

 Kenya later became a republic, with the inauguration of Jomo Kenyatta as president taking place on 12 December 1964, exactly one year after Kenya attained independence in 1963.
 Kenyatta, having previously been sworn in as prime minister, continued as prime minister of newly independent Kenya, before assuming the position of president one year after Independence Day.

 Trooping of the Colour

 The Trooping of the Colour of the Kenya Defence Forces takes place every Jamhuri Day.
 The ceremony begins at 11:30 after the President of Kenya, takes the national salute, and inspects the parade.
 The band plays a slow march followed with a quick march the lone drummer then breaks away to take his position beside number one guard to play the drummers call, signaling the officers of No.1 Guard to take positions to receive the colour.
 The escort for the colour then marches off to collect the colour as the massed KDF band plays the chosen Kenyan tune.
 After the hand over and as the Escort presents arms the first verse of the Kenya national anthem is played, then the escort to the colour marches off in a slow march to the tune of the British grenadier guards.
 The first tune normally played during the march is always 'By land and sea'.
 The parade concludes by marching to the tune of 'Kenya Daima' as the tri-service parade exits.

 Jamhuri Day is occasionally also used by the military to grant infantry battalions their formal Presidential and Regimental Colours.
 The honoured unit upon being conferred the colours proceeds with the Trooping of the Colour.
 In such a ceremony the President as Commander-in-Chief is formally dressed in ceremonial Kenya Army red tunic dress and once the flags are consecrated by an Anglican Bishop, Catholic Bishop and Muslim Kadhi the President formally hands the colours to two flagbearers who receive them when down on one knee.